 Microsoft is committing to training ten thousand software developers in South Africa by the end of 2022.
 By giving them an opportunity to learn new and modern skills as well as access to the latest technologies.
 This is in an effort to help in building the local software developer community in the country.

 Microsoft will through skilling programs and initiatives upskill developers so that they can add value within informal developer communities as well as across commercial and corporate environments.

-Lillian notes that when organizations like Microsoft work together with developer communities to overcome skills gaps the results is creativity and more innovation.
-That developers with access to the latest technologies and skills result in an acceleration of the digital transformation of businesses.
+Lillian notes that when organizations like Microsoft work together with developer communities to overcome skills gaps the result is creativity and more innovation.
+Developers with access to the latest technologies and skills result in an acceleration of the digital transformation of businesses.

 “When we build thriving developer communities, …, we also create innovations that have a societal impact and that have the potential to change lives.”Lillian Barnard, Microsoft South Africa MD

 Microsoft didn’t throw light on how or who it will partner with to execute this project.
 However, in previous campaigns, it has worked with developer communities such as the Andela Learning Community, Geekulcha, and other groups.